jatanRT/eprscope/README.md

 # decay of a triarylamine radical cation right after
 # its generation by electrochemical potentiostatic oxidation
-# in TBAPF6/CH3CN, double integrals (Areas) vs time were obtained
+# in TBAPF6/CH3CN, double integrals (Areas) vs time were
-# from the continuos wave (CW) EPR spectrometer
+# obtained by data pre-processing within the continuous
-# acquisition/processing software.
+# wave (CW) EPR spectrometer acquisition/processing software.
 #
 # loading the built-in example file with instrumental parameters
 triarylamine_rc_decay_dsc <-